Serena seeks a record-tying title, Osaka a first at US Open

 That’s what makes this such a memorable run to another U.S. Open final, where she will play first-time finalist Naomi Osaka of Japan on Saturday with a chance to win a record-tying 24th Grand Slam singles title.

-Williams lost in the Wimbledon final, but has given herself another chance even faster than perhaps she could have imagined last September, when she would have four operations following the birth of her daughter, Olympia, during the Open because of complications related to blood clots.
+Williams lost in the Wimbledon final, but has given herself another chance even faster than perhaps she could have imagined last September.
+She had four operations following the birth of her daughter, Olympia, during the Open because of complications related to blood clots.

 “To come from that,” Williams said, “in the hospital bed, not being able to move and walk and do anything, now only a year later, I’m not training, but I’m actually in these finals, in two in a row.”